vyls/AWS-CLI-Security-Group-Modification/README.md

 # AWS-Lab
-I create BASH and PowerShell script to add or remove AWS Security Group List if we have multiple or many record.
+I create BASH and PowerShell script to add or remove AWS Security Group List  for Ingress/Inbound rule if we have multiple or many records.

 This script just use simple looping process.

 You can use this script after configure your AWS CLI parameter.